chrisveness/koa-sample-web-app-api-mysql/README.md

 └─ README.md
 ```

-I structured this in a modular fashion as suggested by [TJ](https://vimeo.com/56166857), but I’ve
+I originally structured this in a modular fashion as suggested by [TJ](https://vimeo.com/56166857),
-since found it more convenient to work with a flatter structure where eg `apps/admin` just contains
+but I’ve since found it more convenient to work with a flatter structure (heresy!) as I found it
-folders `apps/admin/handlers`, `apps/admin/routes`, and `apps/admin/templates` (heresy!).
-Go with
-what works for you.
+unproductive to be constantly expanding and contracting folders.
+Go with what works for you.

 ## Database schema